 Planting & Care

-3) Make sure your tree stands straight up in its container and give it a good drink of water until you see water coming out the bottom of the pot.
+For container trees, select a container that’s slightly larger than the root ball (2 sizes larger than the initial container the fig came in works best).
+Add a mixture of potting soil and organic planting mix to the container before you place your tree in it.
+Make sure your tree stands straight up in its container and give it a good drink of water until you see water coming out the bottom of the pot.
 If your pot doesn’t contain drainage holes, you can quickly add some with a small drill.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|